Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, ~80% of Homes, Schools, and Workplaces are Fostering Chronic Illness.md

 We are now understanding that [[Chronic Inflammation]] is the core driver of [[Chronic Disease]], and that [[Chronic Inflammation]] is occurring as a result of the response of our immune systems to toxins in our built environment and food systems.

-In this brief post, I link the learnings out to other ongoing conversations with experts on food systems and brain disease.
+In this post, I link the learnings out to other ongoing conversations with experts on food systems and brain disease.

+To join us on a transformative path towards the fullness of wellbeing, visit www.JordanNicholas.org and [Join The Movement](https://jordannicholas.org/join_the_movement)
 ___
 ## Environmental Toxins

 Jordan Peterson recently published a podcast titled "[80% of Homes are Fostering Chronic Illness](https://podcasts.apple.com/us/podcast/the-jordan-b-peterson-podcast/id1184022695?i=1000642148908)" with Dr. Scott McMahon and Dr. Ritchie Shoemaker.

 In an interview focused on the specific issue of biotoxins in the [[Built Environment]], Drs.
-McMahon and Shoemaker present overwhelming evidence that the root cause of a variety of [[Chronic Disease]] is [[Chronic Inflammation]], or [[Chronic Immune Response Syndrome (CIRS)]].
+McMahon and Shoemaker present overwhelming evidence that the core driver of a variety of [[Chronic Disease]] is [[Chronic Inflammation]], or [[Chronic Immune Response Syndrome (CIRS)]].

-Recently I was talking with Dr. Dung Trinh, a leading expert on brain disease, who also stated that his career of study has revealed that the core driver behind [[Chronic Disease]], generally, and brain disease, specifically, is [[Chronic Inflammation]].
+Recently I was talking with Dr. Dung Trinh, a leading expert on brain disease, whose findings arrived at the same basic conclusion: the core driver behind [[Chronic Disease]], generally, and brain disease, specifically, is [[Chronic Inflammation]].

+And the core driver of [[Chronic Inflammation]] is the immunological response to toxins in our food and environment.

-Dr. Trinh and other medical professionals have estimated that approximately 80% of all health issues are lifestyle related, and within this category we can include [[Environmental Toxicology]].
+Dr. Trinh and other medical professionals have estimated that approximately 80% of all health issues are lifestyle related, and therefore unnecessary, treatable, and preventable.
+Within this category we can include [[Environmental Toxicology]].

-Even for disease that has its roots in genetic factors, we are discovering that lifestyle and environmental factors can turn on or off, activate or deactivate, the genes controlling the expression of various diseases.
+Even for disease that has its roots in genetic factors, we are discovering that lifestyle, mindset and environmental factors can turn on or off, activate or deactivate, the genes controlling the expression of various diseases and potentials.

-When the issue of Environmental Toxicology is finally is understood by the public, it will become one of the greatest and most devastating scandals and remediation projects in history.
-Imagine waking up one day to find out that the vast majority of the disease and suffering we and our loved ones are experiencing is not only unnecessary, but being knowing inflicted upon us as a consequence of conscious acts and omissions.
+When the issue of Environmental Toxicology is finally is understood by the public, particularly as it relates to food systems and the built environment, it will become one of the greatest and most devastating scandals and remediation projects in history.

+Imagine waking up one day to find out that the vast majority of the disease and suffering we and our loved ones are experiencing is not only unnecessary, but being driven by conscious and alterable acts and omissions.
+If you haven't already awakened to this, I pray that [[Today Is The Day]].

 ____
 ## Chronic Inflammation